antifob/incus-windows/README.md

   haha no, not exactly!
 Windows 10 sees two (2) devices during installation and three (3) afterwards. :p

-  The way this is dealt with is having the `Autounattend.xml` file point to either `local/sysprep.bat` or `local/sysprepf.bat` based on how the drives are mounted.
+  This is being dealt with automatically by the configuration script;
+  which detects the setup drive and passes it around.
 - EMS/SAC can be installed on the Server 2012 image, but doesn't seem to work.